jandresmartinez/aws-deploy-web-apps/README.md

 * One web app is deployed per instance
 * AMI-ID should have Docker installed in the default login user
 * REST API has no authentication method
+* Should open rest port in AWS security group

 ## Open Swagger UI web interface